 Beyond Fair Trade Sourced, Roasted in Kansas City

-We set out with a vision: create excellent, artisan-level roasts from the best coffees available while taking care of our coffee farmers in a way that goes above and beyond the status quo.
+We create excellent, artisan-level roasts from the best coffees available while taking care of our coffee farmers in a way that goes above and beyond the status quo.
 We are head over heels for discovering new coffees, artfully coaxing out the best characteristics of the bean for you to enjoy.
-Messenger Coffee is beyond fair trade sourced and artisanally roasted in Kansas City.
+Messenger Coffee is beyond fair trade sourced and manually roasted in Kansas City.

 Building new relationships with farmers every year